perusworld/node-qkr-api-server/README.md

 # Simple Server to front Mastercard Qkr!
 APIs #
 You could use this to host your backend services that can house calls to Mastercard Qkr!
 APIs.

 If you are looking to call Qkr!
-APIs then head over to [node-qkr-api](https://github.com/perusworld/node-qkr-api)
+APIs directly then head over to [node-qkr-api](https://github.com/perusworld/node-qkr-api)

 You can add your API call authentication logic in api.ts marked by
 ```javascript